verrazzano/docs/content/en/docs/guides/sidecar/_index.md

 draft: false
 ---

-You may want to add additional sidecars to Verrazzano workloads; you may use any image or sidecar container.
+You may want to add additional sidecars to Verrazzano workloads; you can use any image or sidecar container.
 This guide will serve as an introduction by showing you how to create a custom Fluentd sidecar for application logs.

 Verrazzano creates and manages a Fluentd sidecar injection for each WebLogic pod.
 This allows application logs to interact with the cluster-wide Fluentd DaemonSet.
 However, these resources are not currently configurable and additional containers are required to customize the Fluentd configuration file and the container image.